nvoulgaris/blog/content/post/how-getters-and-setters-harm-encapsulation.md

 ---
 title: "How getters and setters harm encapsulation"
-date: "2018-12-06"
+date: "2018-12-08"
-tags: [agile,retrospectives]
+tags: [object oriented design,encapsulation]
-image: img/posts/fruitful_retros.jpg
+image: img/posts/encapsulation.jpg
 ---

 Taking a step back and looking at something that you've been doing for years with a new, *fresh* perspective can lead to profound insights.
 I had an insight like this a few months ago, when I decided to look at `getters` and `setters` from a different point of view.